What infection? Yeast?

 The above symptoms may be a sign of an STI (sexually transmitted disease) involving such nasty organism as gonorrhea, herpes or chlamydia.
 Untreated, these could lead to infertility, tubal scarring, and complicated pregnancies.
 You need an accurate diagnosis.

 If you are dealing with chlamydia then your “natural” options are probably limited.
 Properly selected antibiotic will kill chlamydia quickly.
+Your doc will write a prescription.

 BUT a number of micro-organisms that overgrow in vaginitis are actually a part of the ecology in a healthy vagina.
 Albeit in more limited presence.